SIDR-EIS/sidr-hypothesis-library/README.md

 ## 🧠 What is SIDR Theory?

-**SIDR (Structured Intelligence via Deterministic Resonance)** is a formal theoretical framework that models intelligence, structure, and coherence using deterministic collapse, bounded chaos, and phase-aligned resonance.
+**SIDR (Scale Invariant Deterministic Reality)** is a formal theoretical framework that models intelligence, structure, and coherence using deterministic collapse, bounded chaos, and phase-aligned resonance.
 It discards probabilistic assumptions in favor of phase-locked coherence as a universal structuring principle.

 ---